ltrujello/cat_book/docs/Categories, Functors and Natural Transformations./Monic, Epics, and Isomorphisms.md

-Since the above constructions can be repeated in the categories $\ab$, $\ring$, and $R\mod$, so can the above argument.
+Since the above constructions can be repeated in the categories $\ab$, $\ring$, and $R\rmod$, so can the above argument.
 We'll see more generally the deeper reason for why this is the case later on.
 </span>